higherkindness/mu-scala/modules/haskell-integration-tests/README.md

    (Currently only @cb372 can do this step.
 If it becomes a major bottleneck, we can migrate the image to a `higherkindness` organisation or something.)
 6. Push your changes to GitHub

-## Further work

-* Add similar tests for Avro.
-* Try to extract these tests into their own repo so they can act as a centralised test suite for both Mu-Scala and Mu-Haskell.
-    * Maybe run nightly, or triggered by a push to master in either repo?
-    * It would need to build the master branch of both Mu-Scala and Mu-Haskell, publish them locally, and make the Haskell server and client and the tests depend on those locally published artifacts.
-Would also need to build the Docker image before running the tests.